cfpb/design-system/CONTRIBUTING.md

 ```

 Figma emits JSON color that adears to the [w3c design token spec](https://www.designtokens.org/tr/drafts/color/#format).
 Editors can supply only hex values, srgb int or srgb float while ignoring the Figma specifc metadata.

+## Storybook for Web Components

+For detailed information about how this project uses Storybook for it's Web Components and advice on contributing new stories for our Web Components please see this document: [STORYBOOK.md](STORYBOOK.md)